sleeyax/gotcha/README.md

 ```
 ### Client
 For advanced requests, create a client instance.
-Clients are configurable, extendable & reusable, giving you fine-grained control over the request:
+Clients are configurable, extendable & reusable.
+This gives you fine-grained control over the request:
 ```go
 package main